 Breast Reduction In New Jersey

 Breast reduction (“reduction mammaplasty”) decreases the size of overly large breasts by removing excess tissue and skin.
 Dr. Kaplan Gordon specializes in breast reduction for his patients in New Jersey and is considered a common and safe procedure.

-Have you always been unhappy with your big, heavy, over-sized breasts?
+Have you always been unhappy with your big, heavy, oversized breasts?
 They can be physically uncomfortable, often causing neck, shoulder, and back pain.
-It can also make it extremely difficult to exercise, play sports, swim, fit into clothing, or simply function on a daily basis without pain and decreasing/affecting other areas of health benefits for optimal quality of life.
+It can also make it extremely difficult to exercise, play sports, swim, fit into clothing, or simply function on a daily basis without pain and decrease/affect other areas of health benefits for optimal quality of life.
 Large breasts can also make you feel self-conscious by drawing unwanted attention.
-Breast reduction surgery can free you from the physical and emotional pain and help you move more freely and confidently.
+Breast reduction surgery can free you from physical and emotional pain and help you move more freely and confidently.

 Breast reduction surgery is usually performed with an anchor-shaped incision.
 This incision resembles the shape of a boat anchor as it traces the areola, drops down, and follows the curve below the breast.

 Through the incision, Dr. Kaplan will remove the extra tissue, fat, and skin that have caused your breasts to be too large.
 Dr. Kaplan will also reposition the nipple and areola and will shape the breasts around them, giving you a new, firmer contour.
 Sometimes, liposuction is used to eliminate extra fatty tissue from under the arms.
 Nothing will be done without proper consent and understanding of the full steps of the procedure.

 When the breasts are very large or hang extremely, both the nipples and areolas are then repositioned through grafting.